Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

-What Is Hair Transplant?
+What Is a Hair Transplant?

 There are various methods to stop hair loss or treat baldness, such as taking medication, using minoxidil lotions, avoiding hairstyle products, and having a healthy lifestyle.
 However, these methods won't work on everyone; some have to get surgical treatment for their hair loss.

-Hair transplant, also known as hair restoration surgery and hair transplantation, is a minimally invasive procedure through which a plastic surgeon or a dermatologist moves hair from a part of the scalp to a bald or thin area.
+Hair transplant procedure, also known as hair restoration surgery and hair transplantation, is a minimally invasive procedure through which a plastic surgeon or a dermatologist moves hair from a part of the scalp to a bald or thin area.
 This surgery is usually done under local anesthesia, in the doctor's office, or in a dermatology clinic.